I tried having AI determine IAM role permissions via a "harness" using AgentCore integration with Step Functions

 - No hyphens in harness name: The pattern is

-HarnessNameis set to a fixed value.
-This means deploying multiple stacks in the same account and region will cause name collisions.
+HarnessNameis set to a fixed value to work around the no-hyphen constraint.
+Therefore, deploying multiple stacks in the same account and region will cause name collisions.
 Consider parameterizing as needed

 AWSTemplateFormatVersion: '2010-09-09'